ankittrehan2000/RockPaperScissors/README.md

 # RockPaperScissors
-Python game for the game Rock paper and scissors
+Python game for playing Rock paper and scissors with a computer